Semen color is typically whitish-gray with a jelly-like texture. This can vary slightly depending on your genes, lifestyle, and overall health.

 This may result from exposure to contaminated food, water, or other environmental factors.

-See a doctor if you think you’ve been exposed.
+Consult a healthcare professional if you think you’ve been exposed.

 - the length of time since you last ejaculated